secretstartups/handbook/security/security-assurance/security-risk/third-party-risk-management.html.md

 <details>
 <summary markdown="span">Requirements by Type and Data Classification</summary>

-Generally, a third party's SOC 2 report, ISO 27001 certification, Standard Information Gathering (SIG) form or equivalent will provide reasonable assurance if the scope provides coverage over the services offered.
+With the exception of Red and High Risk Orange SaaS vendors, a third party's SOC 2 report, ISO 27001 certification, Standard Information Gathering (SIG) form or equivalent will provide reasonable assurance if the scope provides coverage over the services offered.
 In the event an attestation is not available, TPRM will provide third parties with a copy of our SIG for completion.
 Once the third party has provided a SOC2 report, ISO 27001 certification, or completed SIG, the Security Risk team has a service level agreement (SLA) of 10 business days to complete the TPRM assessment.
 See below for assessment requirements per Vendor Type and Data Classification.

+Note that Red and Orange SaaS vendors must provide answers to a small subset (~10) of questions, their third party attestation (if available) and a SIG Lite or the equivalent.
+TPRM also leverages BitSight to supplement our higher risk vendor assessments.

 | Vendor Type | Red Data | Individual Contractors outside of Assessed Agency | Software Subscription | Professional Service | Individual Contractors through Assessed Agency | Field Marketing | Partners | Yellow Third Parties | Green Third Parties |
 |--------------------------------|-----------|--------------|-----------------------|----------------------|------------------------------------------------|--------------------------------|----------------------------------------------------------------------|--------------------------------|---------------------|